 5. Fast Load Times From Any Device

-Even if you’re ranking well for a given keyword, you may be losing traffic due to slow load times…not to mention you’ll drop in search rankings because your SEO will suffer.
+Even if you’re ranking well for a given keyword, you may be losing traffic due to slow load times,which can lead to a drop in search rankings because your SEO will suffer as a result.

 4 ways to improve load times